Specific data protection information for Academy applicants

 For what purpose do we process your personal data?

-ANECA processes your data to carry out the evaluation of your application for state accreditation for access to university teaching bodies referred to in Royal Decree 678/2023, of 18 July, which regulates state accreditation for access to university teaching bodies and the system of competitive examinations for access to positions in these bodies, which replaces the procedure regulated by Royal Decree 1312/2007, of 5 October, which establishes national accreditation for access to university teaching bodies.
+ANECA processes your data to evaluate your application for state accreditation for admission to university teaching positions, as referred to in Royal Decree 678/2023 of July 18, which regulates state accreditation for access to university teaching positions and the system for competitive examinations for such positions, replacing the procedure regulated by Royal Decree 1312/2007, of October 5, establishing national accreditation for access to university teaching positions.

-No automated processing of personal data is carried out.
+No automated processing of personal data is performed.

 How long will we keep your data?